 Alan Siger Andrew Masich Chuck Hammel Don Orkoskey Jeff Kumer Joseph Lagana Sarah Moeller William Perry

 Andrea Lavin-Kossis Molly Onufer Emily Gaspich Councilwoman Deb Gross Representative Adam Ravenstahl Senator Wayne FontanA

 Anna Jasim Ashley Horton Cory Bonnet Dave Regan Dean DeCrease Diana Cannon Janet McCall John Krofchek Kristen Gallo Larry Simms Rennick Remley Sandy Hanberry

 We Strip in the open.

-Strip District Neighbors is a member-based, non-profit organization that relies on the support of its members to provide the valuable services it does.
+Strip District Neighbors is a member-based, non-profit organization that relies on the support of its members to provide its valuable services.

 Individuals who become members of Strip District Neighbors receive member-only notices, promotions, and meetings and events in the neighborhood.
 Members identify themselves as neighborhood stakeholders.

 Community Partners are those individuals or businesses who make substantial investment in the community.
-Our Community Partners recognize the value of the work of Strip District Neighbors and understand the strength of the organization to the health of the neighborhood.
+Our Community Partners recognize the value of the work of Strip District Neighbors and understand that the strength of the organization bolsters the health of the neighborhood.

 At Strip District Neighbors we want to hear from you.
 Communication with our members and those interested in our community is vital to helping us fulfill our mission.